MASTERGOKUL/Zoho-Summer-Internship/README.md

   * Java/sysbench/src/main/java/com/sysbench/connection/  -> java files related to db connection
   * Java/sysbench/src/main/java/com/sysbench/servlet -> java files related to servlet
   * Java/sysbench/src/main/webapp -> java files related to jsp
-  * some of the jsp and the html likely same , first created the html to made the design and made the jsp to add the java code
+  * some of the jsp and the html likely same , first created the html to make the design and made the jsp to add the java code